 One night, the adults in the household, determined to get to the bottom of the mystery, hid themselves throughout the house hoping to catch the intruders.
 “Shortly after midnight there was a great rushing and banging in the upper hallway, as if two men were grappling in a death struggle,” the Tribune described.
 “There was the loud report of a pistol and the sound of a heavy body falling down the stairs.
 Simultaneously Dr. Rowe, his wife, and the housekeeper lighted lamps and hurried from their hiding places.
 They went upstairs, and, as before, found everything undisturbed in all the rooms.”

-"The truth of the matter is that the Rowe household is the abiding place of a gang of ghosts," the paper announced.
+“The truth of the matter is that the Rowe household is the abiding place of a gang of ghosts,” the paper concluded.

 The haunted house was big news in the neighborhood.
 The next day, a competing paper, the Chicago Inter Ocean, reported that up to a thousand people had congregated in front of the house to try to catch a glimpse of the ghosts, with the crowd growing larger as the evening went on, despite the threat of an impending thunderstorm.
 The day after that, the Tribune reported that 5000 people showed up to gawk.